For an audio version: Audible

 His gaze flicked to her and then back to the rain-streaked windows.
 There was little enough to be seen.
 Though the morning had begun to brighten, the pounding rain and gray mist obscured the southern headland across the harbor.
 Merstone Island could no longer be seen at all.

 “Knucklebones.
 A weir’s grown up in the channel.
 We’re corked tight as a wine bottle.
-Wind is blowing straight at us.
-Well above forty-five knots.
+Wind is blowing straight at us—well above forty-five knots.
 Ships will rip out their keels on the weir before they even know it’s there.”
-He paused, the muscles of his jaws flexing.
+He paused, the muscles of his jaw flexing.
 “You’re just in time, cousin.
-You’re senior customer on site.
+You’re senior customs agent on site.
 Better open the sheds.
 Take whatever you need from the terminal.
 I suggest you hurry.”

 He spun about and strode away, not waiting for her reply.

-Lucy pressed her palm against the cold glass of the window, feeling heavy and frozen, helpless.
+Lucy pressed her palm against the cold glass of the window, feeling heavy and frozen.
 Ships were coming.
 This close to Chance, there could be dozens just out of sight beyond the curve of the horizon.
+All of them were headed into the deadly embrace of a knucklebone weir.

 “Sweet Meris, please don’t let Jordan be on one.”